History of Crete: The Cretan Resistance

 From the first days of the invasion, the local population organized a resistance movement, participating widely in guerrilla groups and intelligence networks.
 The first resistance groups formed in the Cretan mountains as early as June 1941.
 In September 1943, a memorable battle between the troops of occupation resistance fighters led by "Kapetan" Manolis Bandouvas in the region of Syme resulted in the deaths of eighty-three German soldiers and another thirteen were taken as prisoners.
 There were reprisals for resistance, German officers routinely used firing squads against Cretan civilians and razed villages to the ground.
 Standing out amongst the atrocities, are the holocausts of Viannos and Kedros in Amari, the destruction of Anogeia and Kandanos and the massacre of Kondomari.

 Liberation

 By late 1944 German forces were withdrawing from Greece to avoid being cut off by the advancing Russian army moving west across Europe.
-By the end of September, German and Italian troops began withdrawing from Crete, and on October 13 both Rethymno and Heraklion were liberated as the occupying forces were withdrawn to the Chania area.
+By the end of September, German and Italian troops began withdrawing from Crete.
+A small force of British troops landed on Crete on October 13, and both Rethymno and Heraklion were liberated as the occupying forces were withdrawn to the Chania area.